mojodna/debian-mapnik/demo/c++/readme.txt

 To build (using GCC/G++ toolkit):

-g++ -O3 -I/usr/local/include/mapnik -I/opt/boost/include/boost-1_33_1 -I/usr/include/freetype2 -I../../agg/include -L/usr/local/lib -lmapnik rundemo.cpp -o rundemo
+g++ -O3 -I/usr/include/freetype2 -I/usr/include/agg2 -lmapnik rundemo.cpp -o rundemo

+(You will need to have libagg-dev installed for this to work).

 To run: